Frequently Asked Questions

 If you drive in Canada, car insurance is mandatory, no matter what the vehicle.
 In BC, mandatory car insurance is provided by The Insurance Corporation of British Columbia, a government-owned public insurer.

 To learn more, contact an insurance broker!
 Making sure your policy covers exactly what you need is what a broker does best.

-Yes, we cover RVs!
-We also offer boat insurance.
+Yes, we cover RVs and motorcycles!
+We also cover ATVs, snowmobiles and boats.
 To learn more visit our Vehicle insurance page.

 We recommend that you talk to your insurance broker, who can advise you on any changes you would like to make to your policy, including cancellation.
 Your broker is listed on your insurance policy.